Question

 ea-php74 SAPI: suphp

-If a website is not using the server's default PHP version, then the PHP version would be defined inside the .htaccess in the document root.
-The following is an example of using grep to see if there is any ea-PHP versions is defined in the .htaccess:
+If a website is not using the server's default PHP version, the PHP version would be defined inside the .htaccess file in the domain's document root.

 find /home/$cpuser -type f -name ".htaccess" -exec grep -iH addhandler {} \;